China is Russia's best hope to blunt sanctions, but wary | Headlines

 China's multibillion-dollar purchases of Russian gas for its energy-hungry economy have been a lifeline for Putin following trade and financial sanctions imposed in 2014 over his seizure of Crimea from Ukraine.

 Putin's government has spent the past decade trying to expand exports to the Far East to reduce reliance on European markets.
-Moscow and Beijing both are trying to de-dollarise, or use the US currency less in trade, to reduce their exposure to the American financial system and official pressure.
+Moscow and Beijing both are trying to de-dollarize, or use the U.S. currency less in trade, to reduce their exposure to the American financial system and official pressure.

 China bought one-sixth of Russia's total exports last year and two-thirds of that was oil and gas, according to Rajiv Biswas, chief Asia-Pacific economist for IHS Markit.